Emmotes/ScriptHub/Readme.md

 ## RNG Waiting Room

-This addon controls what we call `EllyWaiting` - which is to say - waiting on Thellora's landing zone for Ellywick to some Gem cards.
+This addon controls what we call `EllyWaiting` - which is to say waiting on Thellora's landing zone for Ellywick to get some Gem cards.
 The purpose is to pull as many Gem cards as you can get before the game sends a timed save.

 The script will use Ellywick's ultimate to reroll the cards she has picked if they are rubbish.
 It will also use Dungeon Master's ultimate to refresh Ellywick's ultimate so she has a second chance to reroll.

 - `Number of gem cards`: Should be `3` with Ellywick's `Gem` feat - or `2` if you don't have it.
 - `Max redraws`: Should be `2` if you use Dungeon Master - or `1` if you do not.
+(You should use DM.)
 - `Always wait for 5 draws`: This should be off except in the one specific case where you hit a boss on your run very early.
 By early I mean before Ellywick tends to have 5 cards.
 - `On-Demand Card Drawing`: This has nothing to do with gem farming.
 It is used for favour farming where you want lots of Moon cards for gold find.